-Spring Rolls can be made to be eaten hot or cold.
+Spring Rolls with glass noodles can be made to be eaten hot or cold.
 If being served hot, they will be deep-fried or shallow-fried like we are doing here, and served immediately.
-In China and Thailand it is usual for the spring roll to be served with a thick sauce like plum or hoisin sauce.
+In China and Thailand, it is usual for the spring roll to be served with a thick sauce like plum or hoisin sauce.

 Vietnamese spring rolls are a little different!
 They are served with lettuce and various herbs like Vietnamese mint and Asian basil.
 The spring roll and herbs are wrapped inside lettuce leaves then dipped in a thin dipping sauce containing maybe soy and red chilies.
 Yum!

 However, cold spring rolls are just as good and even easier to make.
 You do need to pre-cook the filling and then just soak rice paper (rather than spring roll wrappers) for 20 seconds or so and wrap the filling inside.
 Job done, they are ready to serve.

 There is no rice paper crunch with this method but the “fresh” spring roll is just that.
 They’re great in summer, and are often called vegetarian summer rolls to differentiate!

 Fresh spring rolls are easy to make and are great in summer as they can be prepared earlier and left in the refrigerator until you need them.

 The Thai Spring Roll

 As you can see in a picture below, meat is treated the same as any other ingredient in Thai cooking.
 Color is important.
 Here we have orange, purple, yellow and white.
 The glass noodles are transparent.

-The texture of the filling for Thai spring rolls is also important.
-As the vegetables are only lightly cooked they are still crunchy, which adds to the pleasure of this dish.
+The texture of the filling for these easy Thai spring rolls is also important.
+As the vegetables are only lightly cooked they are still crunchy, which adds to the pleasure of this dish!